RollingSea/ms1-tour-company/README.md

 Opened ms1-tour-company repository in github.
 Clicked on settings, then clicked on pages and set to master and root.
 Saved and got a link.

 Found that my images were not working in the github pages link.
 Researched online for a solution.
 Found one but this then created a problem in gitpod with the images.
 Got in touch through the tutor pages and got hint to look at relative paths.
 Researched on this and went back to slack and between the two found that changing from // to / infront of the assets folder solved the issue.

+### Credits

+- I would like to thank my mentor, tutors and all the peeps on slack for their continued support.
+- I used bootstrap components for the navigation bar, the slider image gallery and the forms used throughout the site.
+The layout and design of the footer was inspired by the Resume Project from Code Institute.